Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

 A kumquat is a small citrus fruit native to Southeast Asia that looks similar to an orange.
 They aren’t nearly as common as mandarin oranges but can still be found in kitchens around the world.
-Before you jump the gun and share your healthy snacks with your four-legged family members, you first need to make sure it’s safe for them to eat.
+Before you share your snack with your four-legged family members, you first need to make sure it’s safe for them to eat.

-In the case of kumquats, they are not considered overtly toxic to dogs, and eating some of the flesh in smaller amounts won’t be harmful.
-However all citrus fruits contain psoralens which can cause vomiting and diarrhea.
-Fortunately, citrus fruits aren’t exactly a canine favorite, as the smell and taste aren’t appealing, so chances are, they aren’t going to have much interest in eating them in the first place.
+In the case of the kumquat, it’s not considered overtly toxic to dogs, and eating the flesh in small amounts won’t be harmful.
+However, all citrus fruits contain psoralens, which can cause vomiting and diarrhea.
+Fortunately, citrus fruits aren’t exactly canine favorites, as the smell and taste aren’t appealing to dogs, so the chances are that they aren’t going to have much interest in eating them in the first place.

-There are always exceptions to the rules though, so keep reading to learn more about the safety of kumquats and some more appropriate snacks that get the green light for dogs.
+There are always exceptions to the rules, though, so keep reading to learn more about the safety of kumquats for dogs and other appropriate snacks.

 Are Kumquats Safe for Dogs?

-The flesh of citrus fruits is not considered toxic to dogs, but due to the high acidity and psoralen, they could easily cause an upset stomach.
-This is especially true if it is eaten in large amounts or if the dog has a more sensitive digestive system.
+The flesh of citrus fruits is not considered toxic to dogs, but due to the high acidity and psoralen, it could easily cause an upset stomach.
+This is especially true if it is eaten in large amounts or if the dog has a sensitive digestive system.

-Like most fruits, kumquats are high in natural sugars, so even if your dog likes snacking on them, they should only be offered occasionally in very small amounts.
-High amounts of sugar can easily lead to obesity if fed regularly, which opens up the window for other health problems like diabetes.
+Like most fruits, kumquats are high in natural sugars, so even if your dog likes snacking on them, they should only be offered occasionally in small amounts.
+High amounts of sugar can easily lead to obesity if eaten regularly, which opens up the window for other health problems, like diabetes.

 Don’t allow your dog to eat the skin or the seeds of a kumquat.
-Not only are they difficult to digest and could put them at risk of an intestinal blockage, but the peels of citrus fruits can contain toxic compounds such as essential oils that can be harmful to dogs.
+Not only are these difficult to digest and could put your pet at risk of an intestinal blockage, but the peels of citrus fruits can also contain toxic compounds, such as essential oils, that can be harmful to dogs.

 Should I Allow My Dog to Eat Kumquats?

-Kumquats are rich in vitamins C and A and make an excellent snack for us humans, but this isn’t a food that’s going to make the list of top human foods that double as healthy dog treats.
+Kumquats are rich in vitamins C and A and make excellent snacks for us humans, but this isn’t going to make the list of top human foods that double as healthy dog treats.
 Dogs do not need to supplement with fruit or any other human food, as they should be getting all their needed nutrients from their regular diet.
 It is not recommended that you feed your dog citrus fruits.

-Most dogs won’t bother with eating citrus fruits, but those that have a taste for them should be limited to very small amounts of flesh on occasion.
-As mentioned above, the high acidity and chemical compounds can lead to digestive upset and the high amount of sugar isn’t ideal, especially for diabetic dogs.
+Most dogs won’t bother with eating citrus fruits, but those that have a taste for them should be limited to small amounts of flesh on occasion.
+As mentioned, the high acidity and chemical compounds can lead to digestive upset and the high amount of sugar isn’t ideal, especially for diabetic dogs.

 It’s best to avoid offering kumquats altogether to prevent any GI upset and to keep your dog from wanting to steal an unpeeled fruit off the counter and trying to eat it with the skin and seeds in place.
 If you want to share an occasional snack with your pup, there are plenty of other healthy options.